benjamingarzon/SeqLearn/README.md

 - Adjust options in config/config.json.

-- Configure database
+- Configure database.

 - Install software on training devices.

 - In each device:

-    - Copy private key to folder db/.
+    - Copy private key to folder ./db/id_rsa
-    - db/db_config.json
+    - Copy db_config.json file to db/

-# Sequence groups
+# Schedule tables and groups
 It is possible to use several schedules, so that different subjects are required to perform different sequences.
-Use flag  --schedule_file with the prefix of the file (e.g. scheduling/schedule000 when the files for the schedule groups are scheduling/schedule000_0.csv and scheduling/schedule000_1.csv)
+Use flag  --schedule_file with the prefix of the file (e. g. scheduling/schedules/schedule000) The schedule table is a file that assigns very subject to a schedule file, allowing training different sequences or schedules across subjects.
+The schedule group can be 0 or 1 and allows to counterbalance sequences across subjects
+(trained sequences for schedule group are untrained for group 1 and viceversa).

 # Generating sequences
 Use the script called SeqGen.py.